Sussex-Invisibles/TELLIE_stability_test/README.md

 Opens up picked wave files and calls a few functions from AcquireTek/calc_utils.py to output the results of some standard measurements to screen.

 ### rootPlots.py
-Creates histograms of parameters measured on pickled data set.
+Creates histograms of parameters measured on pickled data set using function from AcquireTek/root_utils.py.
 Results are saved in both root file format and .pdfs for quick reference.